Connect with others who understand.

 CeraVe Soothing Body Wash

-Another member explained, “Others have found Dove or goat milk soap to work best for them.
+One member explained, “Others have found Dove or goat milk soap to work best for them.
 You just need to experiment and go all fragrance-free, moisturizing with an eczema cream or ointment within three minutes of towel drying after a bath or shower.”

-What To Avoid in Soap for Eczema
+What To Avoid in Soap for Atopic Dermatitis

 Sodium Lauryl Sulfate